petigura/CKS-Cool/docs/gaia-xmatch.md

 ### Mathur17

-1. Generate VOTables and upload to Gaia Archive
+1. Save following keys to a csv file id_kic id_tmass ra dec

 2. Log into Gaia archive as `epetigur`

-3. Perform the following joins that query all gaia sources within 8 arcsec of each CKS source, or stellar17 source.
+3. Perform the cross match following joins that query all gaia sources within 8 arcsec of each CKS source, or stellar17 source.
-4. Give the job a sensible name like `xmatch_cks_gaiadr2`
-5. Run the query
-6. Download results as a votable
-7. Move into data

-Same as CKS, but with this query
+Merge based on distance

 ```
 SELECT *,distance(